 Both of those are well-known tools, but they are also both very technical and broad.
 In other words, most clinicians don’t find them useful.
 You can try them out, however, to get an idea of where you’re going and to decide for yourself if they really are too vague and technical or if they’re just fine for you.

 We also provide extensive support for risk analysis to our paid support service members.
-See Person-Centered Tech Support for details.
+See our membership brochure for details.

 HIPAA Security Rule Compliance Prep

 In addition to risk analysis, the HIPAA Security Rule just includes a bunch of stuff you need to address, including policies and procedures.

 Your own policies and procedures need to match your own practice’s needs, but it’s very useful to have models from which you can figure out what you need.
 Enter again the plethora of high-value HIPAA compliance materials included in Person Centered Tech’s membership:

 - Person Centered Tech Policy and Procedure Templates [included with membership]

 - HIPAACOW Security and Privacy Documents [free to all]

 Clients often want to use email and texting with their therapists.
 There are a number of risks involved, and our professional ethics are actually much more restrictive on this point than HIPAA is.
 There are processes (and forms!) involved in the process of addressing those risks, though.

 We never found good paperwork materials for the process of using non-secure tech with clients, so we made our own.
 We make them freely available to all our (also free) newsletter subscribers.
 Those forms include the:

 - Consent for Non-Secure Communications Forms (e.g. email and texting are both “non-secure communications”)